“That’s the problem with being in love,” Hammond said, “most guys don’t want to admit it.”

 And maybe I should steer clear.

-And maybe she is tough because she is as big a mess as me.
+And maybe she is tough because she is as big a mess like me.

 And I’m not tough.
 Only when I do my job …